 To make sure that you legally own it all, you need an “assignment” of IP, which is a formal legal transfer of ownership, and under English law this must be in writing and signed.
 So, make sure you have a proper contract with all contractors and freelancers that covers this.

 Contracts are of course important for other reasons such as specifying what needs to be delivered, when, and what the fees are.
-And, a proper contract will include warranties (or promises) from the contractor or freelancer that the work is original and does not infringe or rip off anyone else’s IP rights.
+A proper contract will include warranties (or promises) from the contractor or freelancer that the work is original and does not infringe or rip off anyone else’s IP rights.
 This is all crucial to ensuring that you have the IP, and you know it is valid and will not cause problems in the future.

 Do of course make sure these contracts are with your Company, not with individuals or the founders – it is your company that the investors will invest in, and all IP must be owned by the company.
 If IP (code, logos, written words etc) was created before the company was formed, make sure you tidy all this up with simple assignments (IP transfers) into the company, otherwise it stays with individuals and will cause problems later.

-1. Have you made sure you own all the IP any suppliers have created for you?
+- Have you made sure you own all the IP any suppliers have created for you?

 All of this equally applies when you engage another company to work for you or to supply you with services.
 You must make sure that you have a written contract with that company / supplier that assigns all IP they create for you, otherwise they can retain those IP rights and this creates a hole in your investment pack.